 Reaching Families have created a new "social animation" designed as a tool to help parents talk to their children about coronavirus and the "new normal" we are all trying to adapt to.

 West Sussex Libraries have developed a current offer, which is a virtual version of their Library service.

 The West Sussex SEN Assessment Team have provided an information for families document which has information relevant for those currently going through the EHC Needs Assessment process.

 Reaching Families are publishing a new series of fact sheets on Coronavirus and SEND.
 Topics covered so far are: anxiety, behaviour, benefit changes and education provision.
 To view these factsheets and more go to the Reaching Families Factsheet page.

 The West Sussex Inclusion Team have created 'Support for children with SEND during the COVID 19 crisis: Information for Schools and Parents'.
 This contains a brief summary of some of the teams within the County Council and how their provision has been changed as a result of COVID 19.
 Download the Word Document.

-EDUCATIONAL PSYCHOLOGY SERVICE (EPS) CALL BACK The EPS have opened up a telephone consultation service in response to the current situation.
+Educational Psychology Telephone Consultation Service - The Educational Psychology Service have opened up a telephone consultation service.
 This is open to all parents and carers who live in West Sussex and practitioners who work in West Sussex.
-For more information see the Educational Psychology call back Local Offer page
+For more information, and to book a telephone consultation slot, see the Educational Psychology telephone consultation Local Offer page

 You can see West Sussex Parent Carer Forum's information and response to the Coronavirus on their website